2.6. Function#

 return 5 # omit else

-Lambda functions are helpful when defining a function that is used only once and does not require a name.
+Lambda functions are ideal for situations where a function is used only once and does not require a name.
+They provide a concise way to define small, one-time use functions.

 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9]